shalommmitz/localstack_cdk_python__template/README.md

 Currently, there are two distict virtual envirments: one dedicated to localstack and the other for CDK and everything else.
 This is 'just happened' and might be fixed in later releases.

+Another choice is to (mostly) not deal with version numbers and use the cutting-edge versions as offered by pip and github.
+This works well for me, but might cause issues in the future.

 ## Installation